Charles “Chuck” M. Dalziel, Jr.

-Charles “Chuck” M. Dalziel, Jr. has well over thirty-five years of litigation and arbitration experience.
+Charles “Chuck” M. Dalziel, Jr. has thirty-eight years of litigation and arbitration experience.
 He has tried numerous cases as first chair in state and federal courts and before arbitration panels.
 Mr. Dalziel’s practice is broadly focused.
 He regularly appears as defense counsel in matters of unfair competition, misappropriation of trade secrets and breach of employment agreements.
 He also regularly defends catastrophic injury claims, most often involving tractor trailers and/or motor carrier claims.
 He has a substantial practice in the commercial litigation area regarding contractual disputes, partnership issues, shareholder disputes, and claims against officers and directors of corporations, as well as members of LLCs.
 He represents attorneys and accountants in business divorce cases.
 He defends claims of breach of fiduciary duty against key employees and financial advisors; and he is an accomplished insurance coverage lawyer.

 While primarily a defense lawyer, Mr. Dalziel has often represented individual claimants or counterclaimants in arbitration before FINRA or AAA.
 This is usually in employment cases or shareholder disputes regarding revenue streams created by relationships the employee or shareholder managed.
-Mr. Dalziel has obtained several very significant awards on behalf of his clients, qualifying him for membership in the Multi Million Dollar Advocates Forum.
+Mr. Dalziel has obtained several very significant awards on behalf of his clients, qualifying him for membership in the Multi-Million Dollar Advocates Forum.
 He has been AV rated by Martindale-Hubbell® for approximately thirty years.
 Recently, Mr. Dalziel was also recognized as one of America’s Top 100 Civil Defense Litigators for Georgia.

 Some of Mr. Dalziel’s recent notable client highlights include: